Skip to main content

 • Significant improvement is a score of less than 17 on the 17-item Hamilton Depression Rating Scale.

-There are several problems with this definition of treatment-resistant depression.
-First, it assumes that switch from one class of antidepressant to another may be a more effective strategy than switching within the class.
-Second, it doesn’t talk about the role of psychotherapy.
-Third, it is silent on functional improvement and improvement in quality of life and relies only on clinical improvement to define treatment-resistance.
+This definition of treatment-resistant depression has several problems.
+First, it assumes that switching from one class of antidepressants to another may be a more effective strategy than switching within the class.
+Second, it doesn’t discuss the role of psychotherapy.
+Third, it is silent on functional improvement and improvement in quality of life and relies only on clinical improvement to define treatment resistance.
 Nevertheless, this is the most accepted definition of treatment-resistant depression.

 What is Pseudo-Resistance?